jun-korenaga/prom1/README.md

-in calc_reflmodel.m. plot_refmodel2.m also plots the age-depth and age-heat flow data of normal seafloor, to be compared with the reference model; it produces something similar to Figures 7a and 8 of Korenaga et al. (JGR, 2021). plot_refmodel.m and plot_refmodel2.m will produce plot like "plot1.png" and "plot2.png", respectively. plot_refmodel.m also save reference model predictions into two ASCII files, "ref_d_q.dat" and "ref_T.dat"; the former contains depth and heat flow as a function of age, the latter contains thermal structure as a function of age and depth.
+in calc_reflmodel.m. plot_refmodel2.m also plots the age-depth and age-heat flow data of normal seafloor, to be compared with the reference model; it produces something similar to Figures 7a and 8 of Korenaga et al. (JGR, 2021). plot_refmodel.m and plot_refmodel2.m will produce plot like "plot1.png" and "plot2.png", respectively. plot_refmodel.m also saves reference model predictions into two ASCII files, "ref_d_q.dat" and "ref_T.dat"; the former contains depth and heat flow as a function of age, the latter contains thermal structure as a function of age and depth.

 Python: